- Directions – postcode HR2 9NH:

 Loading - Sale of equipment in our lifting area will take place at 10am to approximately 11.30am.
 Once the auction has moved from this area, loading will be allowed in this secure area using our designated teleporters only.
 No public allowed.
 Collection of driven equipment, light sundries and trailers will take place during the sale but strictly under Brightwells Security supervision.
 Please note payment is essential before removal.
 Uncleared lots may attract a storage charge at the auctioneers discretion.
 Charges will be made for any uncleared rubbish.
 Part lots at the relevant cost at time of removal.

-- Registration: All Purchasers not holding a Permanent Buyer's Number must register before bidding.
+- Registration: All Purchasers not holding a Permanent Buyer’s Number must register before bidding.
 All Non-Security Card holders are requested to bring identification.
 Non-registered purchasers will not have bids accepted.
 Identification must be by Drivers Licence, Passport etc., plus a Utility Bill or Address Document.
-We have full credit/debit card facilities on site for non account holders to pay, there is a 3% charge on credit cards.
+We have full debit card facilities on site for non account holders to pay

 - Security: The responsibility of all Lots remains with the Vendor until the fall of the hammer and the Purchaser thereafter.
 No Lots may be collected until a pass has been obtained from the Auctioneers Office.
 All lots are the purchaser’s responsibility at the fall of the hammer.